ted-tanner/entries-backend/Readme.md

 * Perhaps make `budgetapp_job_scheduler::jobs::Job` trait an async trait and make the `run_handler_func` async.
 Then, in the DeleteUsersJob, the loop for user deletion can create futures and join them all.
 * Rename budget_share_events table to something that makes more sense (budget_share_invitations?)
-* Check if `is_private` field for budgets is being used correctly.
-Is it checked when sharing?

 *By 9/16*